yayinternet/cs193x-course/_posts/2017-04-21-js-objects-classes.md

 ---
 layout: post
-title: 'Apr 21: Mobile events'
+title: 'Apr 21: More JavaScript events and DOM'
 date: 2017-04-21
 ---

-- CSS animations
-- JavaScript animations
-- `requestAnimationFrame`
-- `template` tag
-- Handling touch and drag
-- `Pointer` events
+- Adding/removing elements from the DOM
-- Polyfill libraries
+- Example: Tic-Tac-Toe
+- More practice with `Event`s
 <!--more-->

 ## Slides: